safe-global/safe-docs/pages/advanced/api-overview.md

 * [Safe Transaction Service](https://github.com/safe-global/safe-transaction-service): Keeps track of transactions related to Safe contracts (Python).
 * [Safe Events Service](https://github.com/safe-global/safe-events-service): Handles Safe indexing events from the Transaction Service and delivers them as HTTP webhooks (NodeJS).

-Safe{Wallet} uses these services to offer functionality to end customers via the Web and Mobile Applications.
-[Safe Client Gateway](https://github.com/safe-global/safe-client-gateway-nest) acts as a facade between the end customer and the Safe{Core} services and [Safe Config Service](https://github.com/safe-global/safe-config-service) stores all supported networks and chain-specific variables.
+Safe{Wallet} uses these services to offer functionality to end customers via the web and mobile applications.
+The [Safe Client Gateway](https://github.com/safe-global/safe-client-gateway-nest) acts as a facade between the end customer and the Safe{Core} services and the [Safe Config Service](https://github.com/safe-global/safe-config-service) stores all supported networks and chain-specific variables.

-Safe's production setup is a mixture of several instances of the Transaction Service orchestrated by the Config Service, later consumed by the Safe Client Gateway.
+Safe's production setup consists of several instances of the Transaction Service orchestrated by the Config Service, which are later consumed by the Safe Client Gateway.
 The Events Service notifies the Safe Client Gateway when new events are indexed, helping to improve the user experience.

 ![Overview of the backend services and their components.](../../assets/diagram-services.png)